missionpinball/mpf-docs/config/sound_pools.rst

 sound.
 A sound pool name may be used anywhere a sound asset name may appear.
 Pools can be used for random differences in a sound (such as slight variations of a slingshot sound) or for an ordered sequence of sounds that will repeat.
 Another common use for sound pools is to play a random callout from a defined list when triggered.
+(Sound pools are part of the MPF media controller and only available if you're using MPF-MC for your media controller.)

 Here's an example of a typical sound_pool configuration.